 It is recorded in history as Bill Richards invented the skateboard in 1958.
 The first skateboard had roller skate wheels attached beneath a wooden board.
 It went on sale as a Roller Derby Skateboard in 1959.

 And that’s just one side of the story;

 From the early days of surfing to the emergence of urban skateboarding, we’ll take you on a journey through time and space to uncover the origins of this beloved extreme sport.
 But hold on tight, because we’ll also uncover some surprising facts and debunk some myths along the way.

 The history of skateboarding is interesting, and there are many facts about the sport that we’ll share in this post, keep reading!

 Who Invented Skateboard?

-Larry Stevenson is another famous name in the innovation of the industry.
-He invented the kicktail design in 1969 that enhanced the control and eventually led to performing tricks.
+Larry Stevenson is another famous name in the innovation industry.
+He invented the kicktail design in 1969 which enhanced the control and eventually led to performing tricks.

 What did the first skateboard look like?

 The first skateboard was a straight piece of wood with roller skate wheels attached to the bottom.
 The board was very thick with narrow trucks.

 This early skateboard was little more than a piece of wood (which we call a deck) with wheels attached.
 However, it laid the foundation for the modern skateboards that we know and love today.